bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 so for the second half of today's lecture, Dustin Moskovitz, the cofounder of facebook and asana, is going to take over and talk about why to start a startup.

-We were so surprised by the amount of attention that this class got that we wanna make sure we spend a lot of time on the why
+We were so surprised by the amount of attention that this class got that we want to make sure we spend a lot of time on the why

 ok, so the first of the four areas, a great idea.